 Why Choose The Cabin Chiang Mai for Treatment?

-The Cabin Chiang Mai is a luxury residential rehab facility that boasts private accommodation in a stunning, tropical setting alongside the Ping River in one of Thailand’s most-visited cities.
+The Cabin Chiang Mai is a luxury residential rehab facility that boasts private accommodation in a stunning, tropical setting alongside the jungle-lined mountains one of Thailand’s most-visited cities.
 Our Western-trained counsellors have decades of combined experience treating addiction and many of them are actually in recovery themselves, meaning they are able to pull from personal experience during counselling sessions as well.

 On top of that, we have an above average programme completion rate of 96%, and a modern, intelligent and holistic treatment programme that really works.

 The more a person uses ecstasy, the harder the come down becomes each time, which is often the reason why users continue to take the drug.
 Long-term health effects of ecstasy addiction include:

 For those with predisposing conditions such as hypertension, heart disease, diabetes, liver disease, panic attacks, psychiatric disorders or a history of seizures, negative effects of the drug can increase, and ecstasy can become toxic sometimes after just one dose.

 What Happens after Addiction Treatment?

 Once ecstasy addiction treatment is complete, our clients will have prepared a personal relapse prevention plan and will be invited to join our aftercare programme.
 Here we offer a lifetime of support through online support meetings, communication with counsellors and more.
 Seeing our clients succeed is what makes us happiest which is why we will be there for them every step of the way.

 Act Now – Get the Addiction Treatment you Need Today!